SaaS Microservices Architecture: Introduction

 3. Understand The Dependency Graph

 Since all the microservices work in sync to deliver the final application, the team must understand how they are connected and which service depends on the other.
-This would help identify any error faster and show which microservices are critical for the functioning.
+Therefore, this would help identify any error faster and show which microservices are critical for the functioning.

 4. Integrate A Good Monitoring System